Homebirth

 —Barbara Harper, Midwife, Founder of Waterbirth International

-When your labor begins, I monitor your and your baby’s vital signs at regular intervals, provide physical and emotional support and/or privacy as desired, and utilize my expertise and skills to help keep the birth normal and on track.
+When your labor begins, I monitor your and your baby’s vital signs at regular intervals, provide physical and emotional support and/or privacy as desired, and utilize my expertise and skills to help keep the birth normal, healthy, and progressing naturally.
+A second midwife or qualified birth assistant is also present to assist during the birth as needed.

-As a licensed midwife, I hold current certification in CPR/BLS and Neonatal Resuscitation (NRP) and I am legally licensed to carry medical equipment and medications to safely manage low-risk deliveries at home, including: a Doppler for monitoring the fetal heart rate, stethoscope and blood pressure cuff, oxygen, resuscitation equipment, emergency medications to stop bleeding, herbs, homeopathics, IV supplies, and suturing equipment with local anesthetic.
-Whenever possible, I attend births with second licensed midwife or qualified birth assistant, whom you meet prenatally.
+As a Licensed Midwife, I hold current certification in CPR/BLS for Healthcare Providers and Neonatal Resuscitation (NRP) and am legally licensed to carry all necessary medical equipment and medications to safely manage low-risk deliveries at home, including: ultrasound Dopplers for monitoring the fetal heart rate, oxygen, resuscitation equipment, emergency medications to stop bleeding, herbs, homeopathics, IV supplies, suturing equipment with local anesthetic, etc.

-After your baby’s birth, I typically stay an additional 2-4 hours until both you and your baby are stable and lactation/breastfeeding is established.
+After your baby’s birth, I typically stay an additional 2-4 hours—until both you and your baby are clinically stable and lactation/breastfeeding is established.
 A complete head-to-toe newborn exam is done right next to you on your bed to minimize your separation from your baby.
-Optional vitamin K injection and Erythromycin eye ointment are available for baby, if desired.
+Optional vitamin K injection and erythromycin eye ointment are available for baby, when desired.

-Before leaving your home I see to it that you have eaten a good meal, the is house tidied up, and that the whole family is settled in bed.
+Before leaving your home I see to it that you have eaten a good meal, everything is tidied up, and that the whole family is settled in bed.

 Postpartum Visits